cetzz/test_LN/README.md

 If you find something useful, sure!
 The proyect was made as a test, so the API is an open source proyect.

 By the way, it would be really cool if you checked out https://github.com/cetzz/SWAPICLONE_Front , it is a front-end proyect that I made as an additional characteristic.
 It uses this API , so you can find some examples on how to use it there!
 Plus it looks pretty cool in my opinion.
-It's not fully responsive but I'll try to get it there.
-I'm more of a back-end type of guy, so I'll advice you to use it on desktop for now.
+It's fully responsive.
+I'm more of a back-end type of guy, but I hope you like it too.

 -Cristian Metz